cover photo by richardschneider

 - When given a credit card chargeslip with two boxes to tick (SGD vs local currency), mark LOCAL CURRENCY very clearly and write on the receipt “DCC rejected, Local option not offered”.
 Make this marking on both your copy and the merchant’s in case you need to file a dispute

 - When the staff say that they are “unable to change the charge” or “the system forces them to use DCC”, they’re ill-informed or lying.
 Don’t take it personally, just deface the merchant’s copy of the chargeslip as mentioned above.
-During a dispute, Mastercard/Visa will ask the merchant to submit a copy of the chargeslip- where there’ll be your clearly written statement saying you rejected DCC
+During a dispute, your bank will ask the merchant to submit a copy of the chargeslip- where there’ll be your clearly written statement saying you rejected DCC

 I strongly urge you to read the wiki over on Flyertalk which explains DCC in more detail and gives sample charge slips displaying DCC so you know what to look out for.